minimo-io/bibliopath/README.md

 - Create e-pub support (and consider moving from txt Gutemberg format to this, for better indexes and metadata).
 - Pre-render authors at the hompage.
 - Add more Nostr capabilities.
+- AI
+  - Enable read a chapter using something like ElevenLabs (paid).

 - Bug: Fix the changeTheme function mess.
 - Bug: On mobile pagination should be "Prev - Next" with the input switcher also.